numericalalgorithmsgroup/dfols/README.rst

 instead.

-To upgrade DFO-LS to the latest version, navigate to the top-level directory (i.e. the one containing :code:`setup.py`) and rerun the installation using :code:`pip`, as above:
+To upgrade DFO-LS to the latest version, navigate to the top-level directory (i.e. the one containing :code:`pyproject.toml`) and rerun the installation using :code:`pip`, as above:

  .. code-block:: bash